kevinolega/callcentertrainingtips/_posts/2016-02-23-avoid-fillers-question.md

 comments: true
 categories: [Applicant, Lessons]
 ---
 I admit it.
 I don't have all the answers all the time.
-In some situations I'll need to Google or think of an answer.
+In some situations, I'll need to Google or think of an answer.
 It doesn't take forever to think of an answer.
 Many answer take a few seconds.
 We all know own that thinking of good answers to questions require time.
 In a lot of situations you just have to give it ten to fifteen seconds and go with what you have.
 Half the time it turns out well.
-Half the time I give a silly answer and I correct myself half way through my answer.
+Half the time I give a silly answer and I correct myself halfway through my answer.

 I believe you are pretty smart after all you spend your time reading to develop your self.
 Other people only cry and complaining about life.